-- 12.12.2 AQualification for the Collegiate Nationals Qualification Events is granted to a competitor that received any rankwho: - a) competed in any Boulder or Lead/Top Ropea Collegiate Qualification Series competitionEvent, in any Category, in any Collegiate Division, and received any score (even if their score was zero (0), is ranked in that competition and is qualified for the Collegiate Divisional Championships)); or - b) competed in botha recognized non-USA Climbing event as set forth in Rule 12.12.3. - 12.12.3 USA Climbing is exploring the Boulder and Lead/Top Rope possibility of select non-USA Climbing collegiate competitions being recognized as pathways towards qualification to the Collegiate Nationals Qualification Events.
+- 12.12.2 Qualification for the Collegiate Nationals Qualification Events is granted to a competitor who: - a) competed in a Collegiate Qualification Event, in any Category, in any Collegiate Division, and received any score (even if their score was zero (0)); or - b) competed in a recognized non-USA Climbing event as set forth in Rule 12.12.3. - 12.12.3 USA Climbing is exploring the possibility of select non-USA Climbing collegiate competitions being recognized as pathways towards qualification to the Collegiate Nationals Qualification Events.